MalteMatthey/Containerized-Setup-for-Learn-Environment-Franka-Emika-Panda/README.md

 # ROS Noetic Standard Container with Preinstalled Learn Environment Plugin

 > **⚠️ WARNING:** This README is for setting up the container with all functionalities.
 For the Learn Environment Plugin, follow the instructions in this README first.
-Then, refer to [GETTING_STARTED.md](./catkin_ws/src/learn_environment/tasks/GETTING_STARTED.md) for starting the tutorial or [CONTRIBUTE.md](./catkin_ws/src/learn_environment/developer_docs/CONTRIBUTE.md) for contribution guidelines (creating new tasks & extending the plugin).
+Then, refer to [GETTING_STARTED.md](./catkin_ws/src/learn_environment/tasks/GETTING_STARTED.md) for starting the tutorial or [CONTRIBUTE.md](./catkin_ws/src/learn_environment/developer_docs/CONTRIBUTE.md) for contribution guidelines (creating new tasks & extending the plugin) in the [plugin's repository](TODO:ADD_LINK).

 This repository provides a Visual Studio Code development container with ROS Noetic installed to control a Franka Panda Robot in both simulation and real environments.
-It also has the Learn Environment plugin for RViz preinstalled so you can start learning how to work with the robot immediatly.
+It also has the Learn Environment plugin for RViz preinstalled and is optimised so you can start learning how to work with the robot immediatly.

 ## Features